Million Dollar Life Insurance Policy

 This shouldn’t be too surprising.
 But here’s one that might be more unexpected: Traveling salespeople typically pay higher premiums.
 Why?
 Because traveling so much increases the likelihood of being in a fatal car crash.

-Underwriters spend a lot of time researching these kinds of questions so they can charge appropriately for your coverage and keep other policyholders from subsidizing your risk.
+Underwriters from the best companies spend a lot of time researching these kinds of questions so they can charge appropriately for your coverage and keep other policyholders from subsidizing your risk.

 Hobbies and Habits